zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/integrate-with-app/integrate-with-app.md

    ![](./images/045.png  " ")

-## Step 4: Expose the ml model as a REST end point so any application can call it.
+## Step 4: Expose the ml model as a REST end point so any application can call it

 1. Select the Home button at the bottom of the screen.